makersacademy/chitter-challenge/README.md

 Chitter
 =======

-Chitter is a Twitter clone that allows users to post messages to a public stream, the week 4 weekend challenge at Makers academy.
-Demo available here: https://chitter-week4.herokuapp.com/peeps
+Chitter is a web application build on the Sinatra framework that emulates the core functionality of Twitter.
+Users are able to register with a unique email address and once signed-in, can post 'Peeps' (tweets) with tags and images to a public stream.

+Users can also:
+- View user profiles
+- Update a user profile
+- Sign out
+- Reply to Peeps
+- Search Peeps by tag
+- Sort peeps in ascending or descending order

+A demo of the application can be found at https://chitter-week4.herokuapp.com/peeps

 User Stories
 -------